Nemours Children's Specialty Care, Jacksonville South

 Bring these forms for your first appointment:

-Nemours board-certified Audiologists provide audiological testing and evaluations for children with hearing, balance, and other ear-related problems at Nemours Children’s Clinic, Jacksonville South.
+Nemours board-certified Audiologists provide audiological testing and evaluations for children with hearing, balance, and other ear-related problems at Nemours Children’s Specialty Care, Jacksonville South.

 Call for an appointment to find out about scheduled days and available testing.
 (Hearing aid fittings are done downtown at Nemours Children Clinic, Jacksonville.)

 Early identification and management of hearing loss and auditory disorders is crucial to minimizing delays in speech, language and cognitive development.
 At Nemours, we use the most up-to-date equipment and innovative pediatric assessment techniques to determine your child’s hearing sensitivity and management needs.

 We also take a multi-disciplinary approach for our many of our services, collaborating with our Nemours ENT (Ear, Nose and Throat) specialists and others, to gather the information and details needed to assist your child most effectively.

 We are North Florida’s referral center for children with central) auditory processing disorder (CAPD).
 Children with CAPD have no problem hearing, but they do have difficulty interpreting and storing words that are heard because the ears and brain do not fully coordinate.

 Our Pediatric Vestibular team offers advanced testing and treatment for balance problems (dizziness, falling or the sensation of falling, headaches, disorientation, or nausea) caused by problems of the inner ear.
 Our state-of-the-art and pediatric-friendly equipment helps pinpoint the cause of the problem, to provide appropriate treatments and recommendations.